karliwinkler/Book-Buddy/README.md

 -   As a user, I want to be able to have the option to save the list of books I've read, my want to read list, and my favourites list to file.
 -   As a user, I want to have the option to load my saved lists of books from file when I start the application.

+# Instructions for Grader

+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by adding a book to your read list.
+Press the button on the main menu "view books I've read", then enter the title, author, and genre in the text fields at the bottom of the screen.
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by adding a rating and/or review to a book you've read.
+Double-click the book you'd like to rate from the list of read books and click the "rate book" or "review book" buttons on the right side panel.
+- You can locate my visual component by opening the application - you should see a gif of a book on the main menu.
+There is also a small image of an arrow on a button on the read list page.
+- You can save the state of my application by clicking the "save books" button on the main menu.
+- You can reload the state of my application by clicking the "load books" button on the main menu.